Blog

 Subscribe to Resonant Storytelling on Substack

-Characterization, action and dialogue are three building blocks that can help you create engaging scenes that come alive in your reader’s mind.
+Characterization, action and dialogue are three building blocks that can help you create engaging nonfiction scenes that come alive in your reader’s mind.
 Scenes help you to move the story along with less exposition—more showing, less telling.

 Developing Your Nonfiction Voice: Write Like You Speak